It’s the last day of the year.

-Since opening an account is not so much effort, why not open one to give you some administrative flexibility next time?
+Opening an account does not require much effort, why not open one to give you some administrative flexibility next time?

 Some of My Deeper Thoughts about SRS and Paying Taxes

-However, I thought about it, and I decide to do some quick calculations on my projected income tax for next year.
+However, I thought about it and decided to do some quick calculations on my projected income tax for next year.

 And then I realize maybe I should contribute to my SRS account.

-That, together with higher total income, would mean that my taxable income will result in a big increase in my income tax expense.
+That, together with higher total income, would mean that my taxable income will significantly increase my income tax expense.